 What is Abdominal or Tummy Liposuction?

-Abdominal liposuction is a cosmetic surgery procedure that can help you get rid of excess belly fat and improve your body contour.
-Lipo of the abdomen helps people who are within 30% of their ideal weight and have localised deposits of fat that don’t respond to diet and exercise.
-These unsightly fat deposits can be the result of hormonal changes, genetics, or pregnancy.
+Abdominal liposuction is a cosmetic surgery procedure that aims to remove excess belly fat and alter your body contour.
+Liposuction of the abdomen helps people who are within 30% of their ideal weight and have localised deposits of fat that don’t respond to diet and exercise.
+These fat deposits may be the result of hormonal changes, genetics, or pregnancy.

 Liposuction is a surgical procedure that removes excess fat by suctioning it from underneath the skin through a cannula tube that includes a vacuum pump.
-It’s commonly performed in conjunction with other procedures such as tummy tuck surgery and body lift procedures to achieve your desired contour.
-In many cases, liposuction can be used on its own to provide dramatic results for stubborn pockets of fat around the stomach area.
+It’s commonly performed in conjunction with other procedures such as abdominoplasty surgery and body lift procedures.
+In many cases, liposuction can be used on its own to provide results for stubborn pockets of fat around the abdominal area.

-What is the difference between abdominal lipo and tummy tuck surgery?
+What is the difference between abdominal liposuction and abdominoplasty surgery?

-A tummy tuck or abdominoplasty is a cosmetic surgical procedure that improves the appearance of the stomach area by tightening muscle and removing excess skin and fat.
-This can help create a smoother and more contoured abdominal profile by excising excess skin.
+A tummy tuck or abdominoplasty is a cosmetic surgical procedure that alters the appearance of the stomach area by tightening muscle and removing excess skin and fat.
+This can help create an alteration in the abdominal profile by excising excess skin.

-- First of all, it provides immediate results that can last for years if you maintain a healthy weight
+- It may provide immediate results that can last for years if you maintain a healthy weight

-- Additionally, it provides dramatic improvements in body shape and contour
+- It may provide changes in body shape and contour

-- There are only very small scars left after this procedure
+- There are generally very small scars left after this procedure

 Are you a Suitable Candidate for Abdominal Lipo?

-Abdomen liposuction is an excellent method for sculpting and shaping your body into a more desirable form.
-While it does not take off large amounts of weight nor will it improve cellulite, liposuction can be combined with other surgical procedures such as abdominoplasty (tummy tuck) or breast reduction to give you a slimmer look that complements your natural shape.
+Abdomen liposuction is a method for altering the shape of your body.
+While it does not take off large amounts of weight nor will it improve cellulite, liposuction can be combined with other surgical procedures such as abdominoplasty (tummy tuck) or breast reduction mammaplasty.

-The best candidates for liposuction of the stomach are men and women who are in relatively good shape, but who have isolated areas of excess fat deposits.
+Suitable candidates for liposuction of the stomach are patients who are in relatively good shape, but who have isolated areas of excess fat deposits.
 It is not a weight loss surgery.
 It’s also important for patients to have good skin tone so that the skin can retract on the new contours created by liposuction.
-If you have loose or sagging skin, you may benefit more from a tummy tuck in addition to liposuction.

-Liposuction is recommended for healthy, emotionally stable individuals committed to leading a healthy lifestyle including proper nutrition and exercise.
+Liposuction is recommended for healthy people, committed to leading a healthy lifestyle including proper nutrition and exercise.
 Individuals with medical problems, such as diabetes, high blood pressure, heart disease or poor circulation are not good candidates for this procedure.

 Abdominal Liposuction Surgery Procedure